 A Store is Born

 Thus, Rescued Hearts Unique Boutique was born.
 The building, conveniently located in the heart of Colorado Springs, on Austin Bluffs west of Academy, was remodeled and painted, mostly by the women, 2 husbands and a brother who got “volunteered.”
-Sue, an experienced rescuer, also joined the organization at this point; eventually leaving to form her own rescue group.
+Sue, an experienced rescuer, also joined the organization at this point; eventually leaving to form her own rescue group, The Misfits Dog Rescue.

-The store is small, so for the first few years, most furniture and seasonal items were stored off-premises.
-By 2015, business was successful enough and donations were flowing in so steadily that added space was desperately needed.
-The business next door closed and that additional space was leased.
+The store was small, so for the first few years, most furniture and seasonal merchandise were store off-premises.
+By 2015, business was booming and donations were flowing in so steadily that added space was desperately needed.
+The frame shop next door closed and that space was leased.
 Again, 2 husbands (Rik Hoover and Jerry Kraettli) did the majority of the remodeling work, thus saving money on the expansion.
-Besides adding square footage to the sales floor, it provided much needed storage space, and more space for processing donations.
+Besides adding square footage to the sales floor, it provided much-needed storage space and more space for processing donations.

 What Do We Carry?

 As the name indicates, this is no ordinary thrift store.
-Customers can buy a used T-shirt for $3, but can also buy a great gift or one-of-a-kind treasure.
-There is clothing, housewares, home décor, furniture, books, DVDs, jewelry, collectibles, kitchen items, Leanin’ Tree greeting cards, glassware, seasonal items, artwork, and much more.
+Customers can buy a used T-shirt for $3, but they can also buy a great gift or one-of-a-kind treasure!
+There is clothing, housewares, home décor, small furniture, books, DVDs, jewelry, collectibles, kitchen items, Leanin’ Tree greeting cards; glassware, seasonal items, artwork, pet supplies, and much more.

-In addition to the donated goods, a small amount of select new merchandise is purchased for resale, including pet supplies, clothing, sympathy cards for the loss of a pet, and gifts.
+In addition to the donated goods, select new merchandise is purchased for sale, including pet supplies, clothing, sympathy cards for the loss of a pet, and gifts.
 That is a part of the “boutique” aspect of this store.

-- Harnesses and other dog gear: Freedom No-Pull Harnesses; EzyDog Harnesses and backpacks; Bark Appeal mesh harnesses in 3 styles; collars with LED lights, Thundershirts
+Harnesses and other dog gear: Freedom No-Pull Harnesses; EzyDog Harnesses; fashion harnesses that look tie-dyed or with hemp leaves

 - Wire crates, ex-pens, and dog gates